JonConnorATI/Donuts/README.md

 ## How do I get set up? ###

-Clone the repository, to a folder in your machine [Instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)
+Clone the repository, to a folder in your machine [See Instructions here if you're not familiar](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)

 <ul>
 	<li>For VS Code</li><br>
 		<ul>
 			<li>From VS Code open the Folder containing the framework</li><br>
-			<li>From the Extensions | <a href="https://code.visualstudio.com/docs/editor/extension-marketplace#:~:text=You%20can%20browse%20and%20install,Ctrl%2BShift%2BX)." target="_blank">Help</a></li><br>
+			<li>From the Extensions | <a href="https://code.visualstudio.com/docs/editor/extension-marketplace" target="_blank">Help</a></li><br>
 				<ul>
 					<li>ensure that "Extension Pack for Java" is installed.
 This includes 6 extensions that are needed to run the tests</li><br>
 					<li>Also install the extension "Cucumber for Visual Studio Code."</li><br>
 				</ul>
-			<li>If there are any issues run "java:Clean Java Language Server Workspace" in the Command Palette | <a href="https://code.visualstudio.com/docs/editor/extension-marketplace#:~:text=You%20can%20browse%20and%20install,Ctrl%2BShift%2BX)." target="_blank">Help</a></li><br>
+			<li>If there are any issues run "java:Clean Java Language Server Workspace" in the Command Palette | <a href="https://code.visualstudio.com/api/ux-guidelines/command-palette" target="_blank">Help</a></li><br>
 		</ul>
 	<li>For Eclipse</li><br>
 		<ul>